Rupert Colmore Sr.

-Rupert McPherson Colmore Sr. (February 3, 1883 - July 9, 1958) was a college football player and physician.
+Rupert McPherson Colmore Sr. (February 3, 1883 - July 9, 1958) was an American college football player and physician.
 He succeeded William W. Dickey as director of the Venereal Clinics in Chattanooga.
 He married Margaret Bowdoin in Louisiana.

-Early years
+Early life

 Colmore was born to Robert L. Colmore and Priscilla Addenbrook.

 Sewanee

 He was a member of Alpha Kappa Kappa.
 He was a prominent halfback and end for the Sewanee Tigers of Sewanee: The University of the South.
 He was captain of the 1904 team.
 Colmore was selected All-Southern by Nash Buckingham in 1903.
 Colmore was shifted from end to halfback in 1902, garnering praise for his play at both positions.
 George Trevor selected him as second-team end on his all-time Sewanee team.

 Many of his brothers and also his son, Rupert Colmore Jr., played for Sewanee.
 His son is the only All-Southeastern Conference (SEC) player the school ever had.